 Can canned ham travel?
 Silly question.
-But silly is the operative word for the opening of the national tour of Broadway’s loopy "Monty Python’s Spamalot.”
+But silly — make that sublimely silly — is the operative word for the opening of the national tour of Broadway’s loopy Tony-winning smash, “Monty Python’s Spamalot.”
 Through bad puns, fart jokes, cornball gags and deja vu musical parodies, the sweet, daft spirit of naughty bright boys at play is maintained in Mike Nichols’ crisp, clean and high-energy production.

 The high proportion of middle-aged lost boys in the Boston aud eagerly applauding the appearance of Python set pieces featuring the Killer Bunny, the Black Knight, the Knights of Ni and Not Dead Fred bodes well for the show as it steps out into the hinterlands.
 Still, it was a savvy move to get the production off to a hearty start by preeming in a college town like Beantown.
 After all, it’s just a short step from Hasty Pudding to Pasty Python.

 The giddiness of the show should also be infectious to those who are perhaps less devoted to the 1975 cult film classic “Monty Python and the Holy Grail,” on which the musical was based.
 But those wishing for more substance — and maybe even some Python fans who feel that with this sunnier adaptation they’re not really getting the full Monty — would be within their rights to wonder what all the fuss is about.
 It would take a very special super-nerd or a very drunk frat boy to make a case for intellectual significance here.
 (Theater of the Absurd?
 Existentialism?
 Dada?)
 When you come down to it, “Spamalot” is simply overgrown schoolboys riffing with better production values.